 Visiting the Museum

 The Westmont Ridley-Tree Art Museum in Santa Barbara is located in the Adams Center for the Visual Arts on the campus of Westmore College.
-It is open from 10am to 4pm, Monday through Friday and 11am to 5pm.
+It is open from 10am to 4pm, Monday through Friday and 11am to 5pm on Saturdays.
 The museum is closed on Sundays and college holidays, as well as in between exhibitions.
 Admission to the museum is always free!

 Past and Current Exhibitions